Russian visa process

-Russian Consulate You can apply for your Visa either in person or by post.
+Russian Consulate You can apply for your Visa either in person or by post or by using a visa agency.
 With regard to this, there is one important rule to remember: Letters of invitation are Consulate specific.
 That is to say, the applicant must designate the location of the Consulate where the Visa will be processed.
 With few exceptions, you can process your visa at any Russian Consulate provided you have specified that Consulate and provided you go in person.
 If you wish to process your Visa by post, restrictions normally apply.
 By way of example, in large countries such as the US, the State to which the Visa is return-posted must be in the jurisdiction of the Consulate processing the Visa.
 Proximity to a Russian Consulate is not a guarantee of jurisdiction.
 Therefore, it is best to check for jurisdiction by visiting the website of the Russian Consulate nearest you.
 Americans living abroad may also be banned from using the post to process their Visas, such as in the UK where Americans must process their Visas either in person or via an agency that specialises in processing Visas.
 In order to apply for a Visa, the following items should be taken or posted to the designated Russian Consulate: